Alexia González-Barros González: Film controversies

 In 2008 the film Camino was presented in the San Sebastián Film Festival (where it received a tepid reception) before it was released in theatres in mid-October.
 Both the González-Barros siblings and Opus Dei officials expressed their outrage over the film, seeing that the director Javier Fesser showed Opus Dei lauding Alexia's death.
 The film put her in the middle of the group grooming her for a death that turned her into both a potential saint and propaganda tool.

 Her siblings were outraged that the director dedicated the film to her (without having ever consulted them in the film's production) as having inspired the protagonist called Camino.
 Fesser asserted that his film did not intend to have the protagonist be Alexia and referred to his film as being "pure fiction" rather than based on an actual tale.
 But Alexia's brother Alfredo said in a letter that Fesser's film "is both unjust and terrible" and that it reopened old wounds for him and his siblings.
 The film also depicted her beatification cause as having been initiated for fraudulent reasons given Camino's death, which prompted outrage from Opus Dei who said Alexia's beatification cause was the result of her holiness.

+In 2011 a documentary film about Alexia was directed by Pedro Delgado.